ZaydAD/ChokoGame/README.md

 ---

+## Collaboration

+This project was developed as part of a group.
+I contributed to the design and implementation of the application, including core features, architecture, and overall functionality.
+The project reflects both collaborative teamwork and individual contributions.

+---

 ## Overview

 This project builds on my earlier Wordle ASCII game and represents a transition to JavaFX for graphical user interface development.
 It demonstrates improvements in code structure, usability, and overall design.